Documentaries & News

 From the article I wrote accompanying the video on Culinary Backstreets: “By the summer of 2018, my Syrian friend Yaman and I were in the habit of going to an unremarkable-looking coffee shop across from the Yusufpaşa tram stop called Mavi Café, where we would sit on tiny plastic chairs on the sidewalk, talking to the young Syrians working and hanging out.
 With Yaman as translator, I was able to hear the stories of their journeys to Istanbul – the struggles, suffering and perseverance that brought them to where they were now.
 When Ahmet, one of the managers of the café, took me inside to show me their process of making coffee the way Syrians like it best, I understood how important this tiny little café was: It was recreating home for those who left everything behind.
 That was when I decided to make a film about the neighborhood – about the people, their stories and the food (and coffee) that brings everyone together.”

-Published by the Atlantic on April 3, 2018:
+Published by the Atlantic:

 The story of 22-year-old Taher, who was eight-years-old in Baghdad at the start of the American invasion of Iraq.
 He grew up knowing only life in conflict, and instead of becoming one of Iraq's "Lost Generation" - young adults in Iraq facing a future with no employment or opportunities - he decided to move to Istanbul where he could follow his dream to become a rapper on the global stage, representing Iraqis and giving them a voice through this lyrics.
 Produced, directed, shot and edited by Tara Milutis.